aakash94/Reward-Based-Epsilon-Decay/index.md

 ## Background

 In Reinforcement Learning(RL) the core problem is often phrased as that of an agent learning to interact with an environment.
-An agent behaviour in an environment is defined by its policy.
+An agent's behaviour in an environment is defined by its policy.
 We will be looking into a subset of such algorithms known as on-policy algorithms.
 Here an agent has only policy governing its movement in the environment.
 The agent uses the same policy to explore the environment and act in it.